Fighting Uneven Tone?Before Fighting Uneven Tone?After

 The term “hyper” means more, while “pigment” refers to colour.

-Hyperpigmentation is caused by an overproduction of melanin, the pigment responsible for the colour of hair, eyes, and skin.
+Hyperpigmentation is caused by excess melanin production, responsible for the colour of hair, eyes, and skin.

 Cause Description

-Photoageing Photoageing is the prolonged and unprotected exposure to ultraviolet (UV) radiation and artificial UV sources like tanning beds.
-Over time, cumulative UV radiation stimulates melanin production in areas frequently exposed to the sun, causing the formation of solar lentigines
+Photoageing Photoageing from exposure to ultraviolet (UV) radiation from sunlight and tanning beds stimulates melanin production, leading to the formation of solar lentigines

 Other factors that can contribute to the development of hyperpigmentation are: